Gloria Venturini

 The calendar of events is extremely varied, from music concerts featuring artists like Antonello Venditti, and completely original events such as the Cooking Cup (a sailing and culinary regatta), to street performances with clowns and puppets.
 In addition to these, editorial reviews, author aperitifs, and appointments dedicated to the future of tourism, such as workshops focusing on gamification to promote the city's cultural heritage through the dynamics of game design.

 One of the most important festivals in Sardinia, straddling past and future.
-For more information, consult the calendar of Salude & Trigu, a project created by the Sassari Chamber of Commerce to enhance the value of the hinterland and all the most fascinating events in North Sardinia.
+For more information, consult the calendar of Salude & Trigu, a project created by the Sassari Chamber of Commerce to enhance the value of the hinterland and all the most fascinating events in Northern Sardinia.

 8. Festival of the Blessed Virgin of Defense in Stintino